Articles

 3. Text Link

 The DCAA’s primary role is to ensure that each and every taxpayer dollar is accounted for and spent wisely.
-Therefore, these rules are in place to prevent fraud and maintain the integrity of all government projects.
+Therefore, DCAA-compliant timekeeping rules exist to prevent fraud and maintain the integrity of all government projects.

-Non-compliance with DCAA timekeeping standards can result in:
+Non-compliance with DCAA timekeeping regulations can result in:

 • Fines: Penalties can be incurred for inaccurate reporting.